Lupercalia: Priesthoods

 The Lupercalia had its own priesthood, the Luperci ("brothers of the wolf"), whose institution and rites were attributed either to the Arcadian culture-hero Evander, or to Romulus and Remus, erstwhile shepherds who had each established a group of followers.
 The Luperci were young men (iuvenes), usually between the ages of 20 and 40.
 They formed two religious collegia (associations) based on ancestry; the Quinctiliani (named after the gens Quinctia) and the Fabiani (named after the gens Fabia).
 Each college was headed by a magister.

 In 44 BC, a third college, the Juliani, was instituted in honor of Julius Caesar; its first magister was Mark Antony.
 The college of Juliani disbanded or lapsed following the Assassination of Julius Caesar, and was not re-established in the reforms of his successor, Augustus.
 In the Imperial era, membership of the two traditional collegia was opened to iuvenes of equestrian status.

-Sacrifice
+Sacrifice and fertility rites

 At the Lupercal altar, a male goat (or goats) and a dog were sacrificed by one or another of the Luperci, under the supervision of the Flamen dialis, Jupiter's chief priest.
 An offering was also made of salted mealcakes, prepared by the Vestal Virgins.
 After the blood sacrifice, two Luperci approached the altar.
 Their foreheads were anointed with blood from the sacrificial knife, then wiped clean with wool soaked in milk, after which they were expected to laugh.